Frank Rose (academic): "Stand in the Schoolhouse Door"

 Rose was president of the University of Alabama during a perilous sequence of events surrounding desegregation that included the June 11, 1963, highly orchestrated "Stand in the Schoolhouse Door" by Gov. George Wallace, who had promised to do just that to prevent desegregation of the state's schools.

 By passing on to Gov. George Wallace the admissions applications of potential Black students, Rose facilitated use of the Alabama Highway Patrol's investigative powers to disqualify or blackmail applicants into withdrawing.
 This technique had become standard practice at the University of Alabama after its use in the mid-1950s to discredit Autherine Lucy.
 But investigators could find nothing of substance to use against Vivian Malone or James Hood.

 During the crisis, Rose played both sides of the fence, according to historian Dan T. Carter:In conversations with Wallace, Rose assumed the role of the dutiful defender of segregation, harassed by the implacable federal government and anxious to protect his beloved university from destruction.
 In encounters with (U.S. Attorney General Robert F. Kennedy) and other Justice Department officials, however, he became the reluctant foot soldier of the governor, an enthusiastic fifth columnist for the Kennedy administration, constrained by the stifling conditions of Alabama politics.
-By the twenty-fifty anniversary of the stand in the school house door, Rose had managed to convince himself (and to assert publicly) that he had single-handedly persuaded the Kennedys, despite their misgivings, to press on with the integration of the University of Alabama.
+By the twenty-fifty anniversary of the stand in the school house door, Rose had managed to convince himself (and to assert publicly) that he had single-handedly persuaded the Kennedys, despite their misgivings, to press on with the integration of the University of Alabama.There was a lot of national press coverage of the university during this period, and Rose was very worried about any negative press.
+In July 1963, Gertrude Samuels visited the university to do a feature on the school's desegregation process and interview the people involved.
+Rose criticized Samuels before the story was released, telling an associate that he "had a great deal of trouble with the woman."
+He had his vice president, who knew The Times Magazine's editor, call the editor to get Samuels removed from the piece.
+When her feature was released, it was congratulatory of the university and highlighted strategic quotes from Jones and Hood.
+Rose called Samuels to thank her "for your excellent story and for the fair way in which you treated the University and our two students."